AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/programs/program-schedule-view/creating-custom-overlays-in-program-schedule-view.md

 You can create custom overlays to view entries relevant to your needs.

-1. Click the **Agenda** drop-down.
+1. Click the **[!UICONTROL Agenda]** drop-down.

    ![](assets/image2014-9-24-10-3a20-3a11.png)

-1. Select **Overlays**.
+1. Select **[!UICONTROL Overlays]**.

    ![](assets/image2014-9-24-10-3a20-3a17.png)

-1. Select the entry types you'd like to be visible in your overlay.
+1. Select the [!UICONTROL entry types] you'd like to be visible in your overlay.

    ![](assets/image2014-9-24-10-3a20-3a26.png)

-1. You can also filter by [program tags](/help/marketo/product-docs/core-marketo-concepts/programs/working-with-programs/understanding-tags/use-tags-in-a-program.md).
+1. You can also filter by [[!UICONTROL program tags]](/help/marketo/product-docs/core-marketo-concepts/programs/working-with-programs/understanding-tags/use-tags-in-a-program.md).

    ![](assets/image2014-9-24-10-3a20-3a32.png)